MULE-Ox/S25-Kit/README.md

 <img src="images/link-max-package-manager.png" alt="Link in Max Package Manager" width="500">

+## Other Software

+You may occasionally be asked to make "plain text" edits to files in your **storage** folder throughout the semester.

+- Mac users should open and save these files with the **TextEdit** application.
+- Windows users should open and save these files with the **Notepad** application.

 ## MULE Networks

 MULE maintains its own wifi routers to improve network communication between group members. **MULE1** is the default router that is always active in CPA152. **MULE2** is a portable router that we use when needed in other rooms (e.g. when rehearsing small groups in other parts of the building).